ayushchauhan7/Polyrythms-Basic-Project/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [MIT License](LICENSE).